-Leverage U of T Engineering's connections to 325+ hiring companies worldwide, including Apple, BMW, IBM, Shell and more (see pages 19 to 26 for a sample of employers by academic program).
+Leverage U of T Engineering's connections to 360+ hiring companies worldwide, including Apple, BMW, Microsoft, Shell and more.

-700+ students choose to participate in PEY Co-op each year (that's roughly two-thirds of each third-year class).
+850+ students choose to participate in PEY Co-op each year; 1 in 10 students work outside of Canada.

-During PEY Co-op work experiences, you'll be treated like a full-time employee - with a salary to match.
-Students earn an average 12-month salary of \$50,000 with a higher earning potential for longer durations of work.
+Students earn an average 12-month salary of \$50,000 CAD with a higher earning potential for longer durations of work.
 All PEY Co-op positions are paid.